chadwickbureau/chadwick/contrib/regress/README.md

 The harness deliberately does not pass `-q` to BEVENT: in that program the switch prompts interactively before processing each game.
-Chadwick's tools still receive `-q` to suppress their progress messages.
+Chadwick's tools still receive `-Q` to suppress their progress messages.

 DiamondWare exit statuses under Wine are treated as advisory because the programs may return a nonzero status after producing complete output.
 The